deepgram-starters/nextjs-live-transcription/KNOWN_ISSUES.md

 - toggle microphone off when tab no longer visible https://stackoverflow.com/questions/10338704/javascript-to-detect-if-user-changes-tab
 - iOS autoplay issues
 - echocancellation doesn't always work in Chrome/Chromium browsers.
 Caused by not using peer-devices.
 Here is the ticket: https://bugs.chromium.org/p/chromium/issues/detail?id=687574 It basically says that the echo cancellation only works for audio that is coming from a peer connection.
 As soon as it is processed locally by the Web Audio API it will not be considered anymore by the echo cancellation.
+- errors added to errorcontextprovider do not display in UI
+- 419 errors should retry (and display notice when "taking longer than usual")
+- errorcontextprovider should also handle system messages and warnings (rename to systemmessagecontextprovider?)